eclipseisoffline/customname/README.md

 I try to keep support up for the latest major and latest minor release of Minecraft.
 Updates to newer Minecraft versions may be delayed from time to time, as I do not always have the time to immediately update my mods.

-Unsupported mods are still available to download, but they won't receive new features or bugfixes.
+Unsupported versions are still available to download, but they won't receive new features or bugfixes.

 ## Usage